roxma/python-support.nvim/README.md

 let g:python_support_python3_require = 0
 ```

-If you have extra need for python modules, let's say you need flake8
+If you have extra need for Python modules, let's say you need flake8
-installed, put this into your vimrc file. this plugin will check the
+installed, put this into your vimrc file.
+This plugin will check the
-requirements automatically, if requirements are not satisfied, a warning
+requirements automatically.
+If requirements are not satisfied, a warning
 message will be fired by this plugin.
 It should be fixed after you execute
 `PythonSupportInitPython2` or `PythonSupportInitPython3`.